Catholic church in tokyo

 In the Catholic Church, authority rests chiefly with the bishops, while priests and deacons serve as their assistants, co-workers or helpers.
 Accordingly, “hierarchy of the Catholic Church” is also used to refer to the bishops alone.

-You might be interested: Catholic end of life
+You might be interested: Was the church of england catholic

 Is a canon higher than a priest?